jgroeneveld/gotrix/README.md

 - The access/presentation layer (`cli` / `web/api` / `web/frontend`)
     - provides handlers that translate and validate user input into calls for the `app/service` layer.
-    -  translate output to display for the user
+    -  translates output to display for the user

 - The service layer (`app/service`)
     - provides use cases, validates input and executes any calls to the persistence layer